opencog/atomspace/opencog/object-atomese/README.md

 ----
 * Implement IncomingSet Of.
 See #2752 for API
 * Modernize FilterLink.
 Make sure it can work with LinkValues, and so that it works like a filter link.
-See #2201
 * Handle SignLink See issue #2602
 * Handle Signatures in the pattern matcher, plus examples & tests.
 * Change BoolValue so it can create maskes from bit-specs!?